microsoft/pxt/docs/writing-docs/tutorials/resources.md

 ```
 ````

 **Important**: Make sure that the name on the left hand side of the "=" matches the name of your extension from Step 1.
-However, if the asset pack's repository name contains "-" such as `github:my_github_username/my-asset-pack`, the name on the left of the "=" should replace the "-" characters with spaces such that `my-asset-pack` becomes `my asset pack`.
+However, if the asset pack's repository name contains "-" such as `github:my_github_username/my-asset-pack`, the name on the left of the "=" should remove the "-" characters such that `my-asset-pack` becomes `myassetpack`.

 Now, instead of including the background image in your code snippets, you can reference it like so: